jack-champagne/jackchampagne.com-old-/cv.md

 ## Employment History

-#### 10/2018 - Present:      Programmer and Software Engineer at AirCycler©
+#### 10/2018 - Present      Programmer and Software Engineer at AirCycler©
-* Expirienced with data aquisition systems and high bandwidth signal processing interfaces
+* Experienced with data aquisition systems and high bandwidth signal processing interfaces
 * Lead development on ventilation system simulation software with modular and advanced testing of new products
 * Reverse engineered former product's algorithms for predictive simulation and analysis
 * Assisted with the creation and maintenance of an isolated and robust product fixture for continuous testing